ODP.NET, Managed Driver supports .NET configuration file-based settings in

 ODP.NET, Managed Driver only uses the more modern connection pool implementation.
 This setting can only be used for ODP.NET, Unmanaged Driver for .NET Framework 4 and higher.
 It cannot be used for earlier versions of unmanaged ODP.NET, which will always use the traditional connection pool implementation.

-CPVersion 2.0, if the "proxy user id" is not specified in the connection string, a proxy connection will not be attempted to be created, even if "proxy password" is supplied.
+CPVersion 2.0is used explicitly or implicitly and the "proxy user id" is not specified in the connection string, then a proxy connection will not be created, even if "proxy password" is supplied.

 Disable_Oob: Interrupts database query execution via either TCP/IP urgent data or normal TCP/IP data, called out of band data (default) or in band data, respectively.
 (Default=